railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

-The importance of good document management
+The Importance of Good Document Management
 ==========================================

 Globalization means that workplaces are ever more geographically dispersed.
 This means that